SkylineSpartabots/ScoutBot/README.md

 Scouting app for the 2016 FRC competition "Stronghold". :eyes:

 ## How to use
-Get assigned a specific robot to focus on.
+1. Get assigned a specific robot / team to focus on.
-Choose either the `Pit` tab or `Game` tab at the top of the screen.
+2. Choose the `Pit` tab or `Game` tab at the top of the screen.
-Fill in information as game goes along.
+3. Fill in information as game goes along.
-Tap the `Make QR code` button after the game ends.
+3. Tap the `Make QR code` button after the game ends.
-On the master device, go to the `Decode` tab.
+4. On the master device, go to the `Decode` tab.
-Tap the `Scan QR` button to input the QR code with the master device.
+5. Tap the `Scan QR` button on the master device to input the QR code.

 ### Data files
 To get the `gameData.csv` and `pitData.csv` files, go to **`\Android\data\io.github.twotau`** on either the master phone or USB connected computer.